sighupio/furyctl/README.md

 > 💡 Learn more about the Kubernetes Fury Distribution in the [official site](https://kubernetesfury.com).

-If you're looking for the old documentation for furyctl legay, you can find it [here](https://github.com/sighupio/furyctl/blob/release-v0.11/README.md).
+If you're looking for the old documentation for furyctl legacy, you can find it [here](https://github.com/sighupio/furyctl/blob/release-v0.11/README.md).

 ### Available providers